 AP source: Nets minority owner’s group nearing Liberty deal

-The person, who said the deal could be done within a week, spoke to the AP on condition of anonymity Wednesday because the discussions were private.
+An investment group led by the co-founder of the Alibaba Group is close to a deal to buy the Liberty, a person familiar with the purchase told The Associated Press on Wednesday.
+The person, who said the deal could be done within a week, spoke to the AP on condition of anonymity because the discussions were private.
+The WNBA’s regular season begins in May.

-Tsai, who is the co-founder of the Alibaba Group, bought a 49 percent interest in the Nets in April.
+Tsai bought a 49 percent interest in the Nets in April.
 Liberty owner James Dolan put the team up for sale in November 2017.
-There had been several potential buyers, with a few getting close to purchasing the team, but the deals fell through for various reasons.
+There had been several potential buyers and a few had gotten close to purchasing the team over the past 14 months, but all the deals fell through for various reasons.

-The Liberty said before last season that it had “lost money every year since its inception and cumulative losses exceed $100 million.”
+The team said before last season that it had “lost money every year since its inception and cumulative losses exceed $100 million.”
+The franchise played most of its home games in 2018 at the Westchester County Center, which saved the team a lot of money.
+Operating costs were nearly 20 times less than playing a game at Madison Square Garden.

 Follow Doug on Twitter at http://www.twitter.com/dougfeinberg